 When to see a doctor

-If you have injured your thumb and have symptoms, you should visit your doctor.
+If you have thumb joint injury symptoms, you should visit your doctor.
 At your appointment, be sure to provide the details of your injury and the sports you play.
 This information will help your doctor make a diagnosis.
-Your doctor will be looking carefully to make sure that you do not have a more serious ulnar collateral ligament injury.
+Your doctor will look carefully to ensure you do not have a more serious UCL injury.

 During a physical examination of your thumb, your doctor will look for signs of swelling and tenderness.
 You may be asked to extend and flex your thumb to see if you have limited mobility.
-During the physical exam, he or she will move your thumb in different directions to test the stability of your thumb joint.
-X-rays may be ordered to help your doctor evaluate the extent of your injury and determine if you have fractured or only sprained your thumb.
+During the physical exam, they will move your thumb in different directions to test the stability of your thumb joint.
+X-rays may be ordered to help your doctor evaluate the extent of your thumb ligament tears and determine if you have fractured or only sprained your thumb.

 Many times a MRI scan is needed if your doctor suspects a ulnar collateral ligament injury to determine if surgery is needed.